MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

     % Obtain the action vector
     action = action{kk};

-    % For the non-moving action, draw a circle to represent the stay state if action(1) == 0 && action(2) == 0  % Assuming the fifth action is to stay
+    % For the non-moving action, draw a circle if action(1) == 0 && action(2) == 0  % Assuming the fifth action is to stay
         plot(i_bias(ind), j_bias(ind), 'o', 'MarkerSize', 8, 'linewidth', 2, 'color', greenColor);
         return;